Testing 10 Gigabit Ethernet Over Copper on a Shoestring Budget

 An Ethernet cable Certifier has an internal database of the required ANSI/TIA performance metrics that it uses to perform tests.
-The device must also be able to store test results.
+The device must also be able to store test results and have updatable firmware for when the standards change.
 This drives up the complexity and price of the tester.
 Such a device will also export test results in a printable format for the required documentation.

 What are some of these elusive items that are measured?

 The metrics in the table below are for Category 6 field Certification.
 So now you know what you get in a tester at a given price.
 Take notice of how rapidly the price increases to add just one additional feature.

 The lowest price of testers are under $100 (with or without the tone trace tool).

 Next, you have testers/verifiers that cost less than $2,500.
 These devices fall into the quasi-Certifier classification, especially if they can store and print reports.
 These devices make use of digital testing, but really do check the cables and terminations well enough for installers and customers alike.
 Many cable installers use these devices to provide proof to their customers that the cable works as it should, but it won’t fly with a customer who demands actual pedigreed Certification.

 Lastly, we have items that cost over $2,500.
 These are true Certifiers that will pedigree each link.
 Names are taken.
 Dates are recorded.
 Records are stored.
 Sine waves are used.
 Warranties might get exercised.

 Ok, So how much testing is enough?